Withholding Tax Agent

 Prerequisites

-- ERP with multi-jurisdictional withholding tax determination: SAP S/4HANA Tax Compliance + Global Trade Services (GTS) + Profitability and Performance Management (PaPM), Oracle Fusion Cloud Tax + Oracle EPM Tax Reporting, Workday Financial Management with Tax Determination, or Microsoft Dynamics 365 Finance with Tax Calculation Service plus Electronic Reporting
+- ERP with multi-jurisdictional withholding tax determination: SAP S/4HANA Tax Compliance, Global Trade Services (GTS) and Profitability and Performance Management (PaPM), Oracle Fusion Cloud Tax and Oracle EPM Tax Reporting, Workday Financial Management with Tax Determination, or Microsoft Dynamics 365 Finance with Tax Calculation Service plus Electronic Reporting

-- Specialist withholding tax engine: Thomson Reuters ONESOURCE Withholding Tax + ONESOURCE TIR (Tax Information Reporting), Sovos Withholding Tax + Sovos 1099 Reporting + Sovos GloBE, CCH Axcess Tax Information Reporting + CCH Wolters Kluwer Withholding, or Avalara 1099 + Avalara Withholding for SaaS-native deployments
+- Specialist withholding tax engine: Thomson Reuters ONESOURCE Withholding Tax and ONESOURCE TIR (Tax Information Reporting), Sovos Withholding Tax with Sovos 1099 Reporting and Sovos GloBE, CCH Axcess Tax Information Reporting and CCH Wolters Kluwer Withholding, or Avalara 1099 and Avalara Withholding for SaaS-native deployments

-- IRS FIRE (Filing Information Returns Electronically) Transmitter Control Code (TCC) or IRIS (Information Returns Intake System) credentials for 1099 + 1042-S + 8966 + 8975 e-filing per Pub 1220 specification, plus IRS TIN Matching service authorisation for vendor-master TIN validation
+- IRS FIRE (Filing Information Returns Electronically) Transmitter Control Code (TCC) or IRIS (Information Returns Intake System) credentials for e-filing the 1099, 1042-S, 8966 and 8975 forms per Pub 1220 specification, plus IRS TIN Matching service authorisation for vendor-master TIN validation

 - UK HMRC RTI Government Gateway credentials for PAYE FPS submissions, plus HMRC CIS online service or API access for subcontractor verification, monthly CIS300 submission, and Payment and Deduction Statement generation